ilaria-manco/multimodal-ml-music/publication_type.md

 - Proceedings of the 23rd International Society for Music Information Retrieval Conference (ISMIR)
 - Proceedings of the 27th International Conference on Computational Linguistics
 - Proceedings of the 2nd Workshop on Deep Learning for Recommender Systems
+- Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition
 - Second Workshop on Interactive Learning for Natural Language Processing at NeurIPS 2022
 - The European Conference on Computer Vision (ECCV)